alm-tools/alm/docs/contributing/README.md

 nodemon
 ```

-Alternatively if you want to test `alm` on another folder e.g. `your project` (i.e not our folder with our test files) you can make the dev version of `alm` avilable globally with:
+Alternatively if you want to test `alm` on another folder e.g. `your project` (i.e not our folder with our test files) you can make the dev version of `alm` avialable globally with:

 ```
 npm install